Onboard your team to public cloud hosting

 Public cloud service provider responsibilities

 Service providers are not responsible for the availability and security of your applications and data.
-They provide:

 - Service availability and support

-- Data center operations and infrastructure
+- Data centre operations and infrastructure

 - Cost monitoring and invoicing